Dami-Lapite/trivia-game/README.md

 # a-lil-trivia-game

-A simple react app that allows the user answer trivia questions.
-The user can select the number of questions, the category, the difficulty, and the type.
+A simple single-player/multi-player react game that allows the user(s) answer trivia questions.
+The user(s) can select the number of questions, the category, the difficulty, and the type.
-The app shows the user how many questions they answered correctly at the end of each game.
+The app shows the user(s) how many questions they answered correctly at the end of each game.
 I used data from an open source trivia api: https://opentdb.com/api_config.php

 ## Available Scripts